167th Street station (IRT Jerome Avenue Line)

 The 167th Street station is a local station on the IRT Jerome Avenue Line of the New York City Subway.
-Located at the intersection of 167th Street and River Avenue in the Highbridge neighborhood of the Bronx, it is served by the 4 train at all times.
+Located at the intersection of 167th Street and River Avenue in the Concourse and Highbridge neighborhoods of the Bronx, it is served by the 4 train at all times.
 This station was constructed by the Interborough Rapid Transit Company as part of the Dual Contracts and opened in 1917.